 Studies show that both perpetrators and victims of bullying are more apt to use nicotine, alcohol, and marijuana.
 These substances are viewed by many as experimental, but they have proven to be gateways into harder drugs such as opioids, meth or cocaine, and it’s not uncommon for these drugs to be used on school campuses.
 When kids struggle with low self-esteem in combination with a mental disorder, they may feel that drug use eases their pain without realizing that it is actually creating a vicious cycle of dangerous self-medication.
-Do you have questions or concerns?
-Our intake coordinators will answer them.
+Talk to a Intake Coordinator

-Overlapping Signs and Symptoms of Bullying and Substance Abuse
+Overlapping Signs and Symptoms of Bullying and Substance Use Disorder

 To make matters more complex, the red flags associated with both bullying and a substance use disorder (SUD) overlap extensively.
-As a parent, teacher or friend who is concerned about the warning signs of bullying and/or substance abuse, it’s important to be aware of these types of behaviors.
+As a parent, teacher or friend who is concerned about the warning signs of bullying and/or substance use disorder, it’s important to be aware of these types of behaviors.

 Warning Signs of Bullying